Delay of game

 Delay of game is an action in a sports game in which a player or team deliberately stalls the game, usually with the intention of using the delay to its advantage.
 In some sports, the delay of game is considered an infraction if it is longer than that permitted according to the game's rules, in which case a penalty can be issued.
 Some sports that have a delay of game penalty are American football, Canadian football, ice hockey and association football.

 Gridiron football

 American

 In American football, an offensive team is penalized five yards for delay of game if it fails to put the ball in play by either snap or free kick before the play clock expires.
 This time limit varies by league, and is often 25 seconds from the time the referee signals the ball ready for play.
 In the National Football League, it can also be 40 seconds from the end of the previous down, depending on the circumstances at the time.
 Also, the defensive team can be given the same penalty if, after a play has ended, they fail to quickly yield the ball to officials, prevent a player on the offense from getting up, or kick the ball.
+Sometimes the penalty is committed intentionally on fourth down in order to give the punter a more advantageous punting distance to decrease the odds of a touchback.